 Long rides through September-gold aspen groves…bonding with your horse and your companions…exploring new country…we will have opportunities to ride trails on A Bar A and on Big Creek Ranch.
-Guided by Lissa Howe and Lynn Pope, you will learn more about the landscape you’re riding through, ranch history, and advanced back-country riding.
+Guided by Lissa Howe, you will learn more about the landscape you’re riding through, ranch history, and advanced back-country riding.

 A day of working cow horse clinics at Big Creek Ranch, led by Mark and Suzi Dunning, will open up the world of the working cowboy.
 You’ll practice working with experienced cutting horses to separate a cow from the herd in an arena setting.

 Watching from your saddle on a ridge-top as sunset lights up the clouds is an unforgettable experience.
 Evenings are chilly in September, but that won’t keep us from experiencing the beauty of sunset from horseback.

 There’s so much to think about when discovering new water; the hatches, the types of fish, rise forms, and rigging your rod, but they’re all telling us something!
 Learn from Benjy Duke and the rest of the guides on trips to all three ranches.

 Hike and explore our Ranches with Mac Stone, award-winning professional photographer.
 Capture the action of 400 thundering hooves during the morning jingle…a perfect back cast in evening light…pronghorn racing through the sage.
 Starting with early morning light and shooting all the way through to nighttime imagery, you will capture action, landscapes, wildlife, macro images, and people.
 This group can expect to be active and fully engaged throughout the week.

 Learn basic to advanced editing techniques to finalize photographs in a classroom environment.
 We will set up an editing studio so that all photographers will have a real collection to take home.